Upper and Lower Table Rock: Human history

 Development of the area commenced immediately and in 1872 the Table Rock Post Office was established just south of Upper Table Rock and east of Lower Table Rock.
 The Table Rock School District was created in 1879.
 In 1895 the post office's name was changed to Tablerock, and it was closed in 1906.
 Telephones arrived in 1908, and the Table Rock Mutual Telephone Company was established.
 The school district was merged with Central Point's district in 1948.

 In November 1948, John Day, a local cattle rancher and developer, built a 3/4 mi airstrip on the surface of Lower Table Rock to impress visiting celebrities from Hollywood.
 Day funded residential lots near the landmark with the intent of marketing the lots to the celebrities who used the grassy runway.
 The runway was closed in the late 1980s, but small airplanes still occasionally attempt to land on it.

 The Federal Aviation Administration has operated a 25 ft tall very high frequency omnidirectional range (VOR) aviation tower on Upper Table Rock since the 1960s.
 The tower's purpose is to broadcast precise coordinates to nearby aircraft to assist in navigation.
 The facility is closed to the public due to the threat to the safety of the occupants of the aircraft.
 However, the structure sustained $40,000 damage in 1997 when vandals unsuccessfully attempted to steal aluminum antennas from the 15 ft tall fiberglass shell on the roof of the building.

 The Nature Conservancy became concerned about overdevelopment in 1978 and launched its largest fundraising project to that date.
-Collecting over $500,000 they purchased 1881 acre of Lower Table Rock, creating the Lower Table Rock Preserve.
+After collecting over $500,000 they purchased 1881 acre of Lower Table Rock, creating the Lower Table Rock Preserve.
 Projects include prescribed burning and invasive species removal.
 In 1981, the Youth Conservation Corps constructed the Upper Table Rock Trail.
 A year later, through the efforts of John Ifft, the Lower Table Rock Trail was constructed; the first 400 ft were built by a Central Point Boy Scout troop, and the rest was built by the Oregon Department of Forestry.
 In 1984, the Table Rocks were designated an Area of Critical Environmental Concern by the Bureau of Land Management.
 In May 2009, The Nature Conservancy bought another 1710 acre of land on the Table Rocks for $3.9 million, ending private ownership of the rocks.